-Your business could be earning up to 1.5 frequent flyer points per dollar spent with eight airlines including Virgin Australia and Singapore Airlines thanks to the new American Express Business Explorer credit card, which also comes without points capping or tiering to get in your way.
+Your business could be earning up to 1.5 frequent flyer points per dollar spent with eight airlines including Virgin Australia and Singapore Airlines thanks to the American Express Business Explorer credit card, which also comes without points capping or tiering to get in your way.

 What's more, eligible new cardholders can also pick up 100,000 bonus Membership Rewards Gateway points for signing-up and 50,000 further bonus points every year thereafter after meeting certain spend requirements.